skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 pretense of gathering folklore, but when I got the chance I snuck into their private library, which is closed to outsiders.
 I didn't get a lot of time in there, just a glimpse.
-There were indeed references to the Mage's Archives.
+There were indeed references to the Magus Archives.
 I planned on going back at a later time, and seeing if I could learn more, but then the war came.
 It was a safe bet that the Lormanite army wouldn't welcome a fussy old man visiting their capital city just so he can read their books.
 After the city